javor454/the-go-programming-language/README.md

   }
   ```

+## Interesting packages
+- url.QueryEscape - encode special characteres for safe use in URL
 ## Performance tips
 - keeping pointers to short-lived objects inside long-lived objects (global vars) will prevent GC to reclaim the short-lived objects
 - because strings are immutable, building up strings incrementally can involve a lot of allocation and copying